emilioramirezeguia/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c) A typical recursion function runs on linear time O(n).
 For every increase in input n, the function has to recurse one more time until it reaches it's base case.

 ## Exercise II

+The only thing we know is that building is n stories tall.
+We also know that eggs dropped off floor f or higher will get broken.
+Any eggs thrown below that, won't get broken.

+First take the midpoint of the building by diving the number of stores by 2.

+Anything below that number is safe to drop eggs from.

+This algorithm runs on constant time.
+No matter how big the number of n is (stores in a building), we will compute exactly 2 operations: taking the midpoint and saving the number of floors safe to throw from in a variable.